 So that’s it for the blog.
 In this post, we have seen how STLC works.
-We have given a comprehensive overview of how the software testing life cycle is different from SDLC, what is the difference, and what is its agenda.
+We have given a comprehensive overview of how the software testing life cycle is different from software development life cycle, what is the difference, and what is its agenda.
 There are multiple types of software testing services that one can perform as a business and we know which one to choose for your ideal application.
-A good testing method boosts business results and thus, we highly advise businesses to keep their eyes on the rock(testing) while it’s sure they will get profitable results with STLC.
+A good testing method boosts business results and thus, we highly advise businesses to keep their eyes on the testing while it’s sure they will get profitable results with STLC.